Sunday, 25 March 2012

 An organism in war with itself is most definitely doomed.
 And those who don’t want peace are the few extremely powerful who are leading the masses.
 Their sole might stems from enormous profits made in war expenditures which until now, I’m sure are by the googol.
 They also couldn’t care less about our dear planet or its 99%.
 I never really understood the rationale behind those supreme powers; they kill people who kill other people to show the people that killing is wrong!
 Isn’t that what it’s been all about lately?

-Grateful and graceful Oneness would be sensed with every new breath as we are being prepared for the real thing – for this is only a sweet taste leaving us wondering how much more beautiful it would get.
+Grateful and graceful Oneness would be sensed with every new breath as we are being prepared for the real thing for this is only a sweet taste leaving us wondering how much more beautiful it would get.
 This positive attitude towards life IS the worthy heritage to be left for all children of tomorrow.

 Our Milky Way galaxy that consists of all the planets, the solar system, and the billions of stars is just one of an estimate of 100 billion other galaxies that we know of; there also happen to be approximately 100 billion neurons in the human brain that we know of.
 Yet, our significant curiosity and given intelligence allowed us to teach ourselves about the mysterious wonders surrounding us, including the internal and external billions of matters.
-Isn’t that an enough reason to believe that there is really something much bigger out there that we should be looking forward to with utter awe and fascination?
+Isn’t that an enough reason to conclude that there is really something much bigger out there that we should be looking forward to with utter awe and fascination?
 I know we came to this life for a reason, a much bigger reason than to just work, make money, consume and end up in a coffin under the ground.

-Humans are all born with innate goodness and trust, ideals and dreams, greatness and curiosity and are always inclined to the truth.
+Humans are usually born with innate goodness and trust, ideals and dreams, greatness and curiosity and are always inclined to the truth.
 Feeding these special virtues comes from being truthful to oneself and by following the heart and intuition, they somehow know the way.
-Just as the plants proved to sense our energies and just as our thoughts proved to control water and rice, let us remember that our existence matter and that our own energy does affect the world we live in, so let’s choose to use it wisely.
-We are truly part of a much more complex entity that’s watching over us, and we are all connected to our surrounding in a fascinating yet still not fully understood way.
-Do what you love, enjoy it as you do it a lot, and believe you can inspire others as you share it, the rest is divine work.
+Just as the plants showed to sense our energies, let us remember that our existence matter and that our own energy does affect the world we live in; so let us choose to use it wisely.
+We are truly part of a much more complex organism that is Mother Nature ― through which we are all interconnected to our surrounding in a fascinating yet still not fully understood way.

 Could I be a more deluded?